meetric1/sdk_screenspace_shaders/README.md

 - Particles

 Such custom shaders can be packed into maps or downloaded by servers, and it works on both Windows and Linux.
+However in Portal 2 and CS:GO, they do not allow loading shaders outside of the `platform` directory, so custom shaders cannot be used by maps or servers there.
+Garry's Mod also cannot load custom shaders outside of the main `garrysmod` directory, therefore workshop addons or maps cannot use them.
+See the [relevant issue](https://github.com/Facepunch/garrysmod-requests/issues/2564).

 This has only been extensively tested on Team Fortress 2 and Counter-Strike: Source, but it should also work for Day of Defeat Source, Half Life 2 etc.